biocore/qiime/doc/tutorials/extracting_barcodes_from_fastq_data.rst

 Introduction
 ------------

-To use barcoded demultiplexing with `split_libraries_fastq.py <../scripts/split_libraries_fastq.html>`_, one must supply a fastq file with the barcodes, and another fastq file with the reads (the labels must match between these files).
+To use barcode demultiplexing with `split_libraries_fastq.py <../scripts/split_libraries_fastq.html>`_, one must supply a fastq file with the barcodes, and another fastq file with the reads (the labels must match between these files).
 Please see `this <./processing_illumina_data.html#fastq-format>`_ for more details.

 In some cases, alternative data formats are generated due to how primer constructs are designed, or reads are processed before using them in QIIME.
-If one's data matches the examples below, `extract_barcodes.py <../scripts/extract_barcodes.html>`_ can be used to parse out the barcodes and reads into a format compatible with `split_libraries_fastq.py <../scripts/split_libraries_fastq.html>`_.
+If one's data matches the examples below, `extract_barcodes.py <../scripts/extract_barcodes.html>`_ can be used to reformat the barcode and read file(s) into a format compatible with `split_libraries_fastq.py <../scripts/split_libraries_fastq.html>`_.

 Processing a single fastq file that starts with the barcode sequence
 --------------------------------------------------------------------